 Learn about community happenings, see upcoming events, and read articles of interest on a wide range of topics.
 If you’re new to our publication, click here to subscribe now.
 If you are missing email notifications from us, please check your spam folder.

 Each spring and summer, from May through September, we award one home the coveted Yard of the Month award.
-Winners receive a $25 gift card in recognition of the dedication to excellent yard maintenance.
-Keep reading to see how to nominate your neighbors!
+To learn what the prize entails and how to be nominated, read on!

 We appreciate all residents adhering to the waste collection schedule and procedures.
 Keep reading to view the April/May trash pick-up calendar, along with other details.

 If you’re tired of buying limp produce from chain supermarkets, consider looking into ways to purchase local.
 Whether it be grocery stores that offer local products, farmers markets, or small mom-and-pop stores, you never know where you can find something special!
 The benefits of eating fresh, local produce are numerous; not only for your health but for your city’s economy as well.

 We are now accepting a limited number of resident listings for 2021.
 Residents who list their homes with our sales team will be featured on the Hometown America Website and on the MLS along with full, visible signage placement on the property.
 For more information, please contact Sales Consultant Sheneva Paz.

 As a friendly reminder, smoking is prohibited on Oaks of Weymouth property, including our buildings, facilities, porches, and walkways throughout the community.
 It applies to all employees, residents, customers, and vendors, at all times, including non-business hours.